 Did you ever feel like you were taken for a fool or did you feel like you learned a lesson in not jumping to conclusions too quickly?
-If you felt the latter, you might want to think about it again because you may have fallen for what’s known as Clickbait.
+If you felt the latter, you might want to think about it again because you may have fallen for what’s known as clickbait.

-What is Clickbait?
 Well it’s just a way of creating very extreme sounding headlines and titles that we can’t really help but want to click on.
 Then when we do, we see the content is not even close to what we saw in the headline and usually these things whether it be articles or videos have us wanting to click on a link or ad.

-Here is an example of Clickbaiting:
+Here is an example of what clickbait looks like:

 Why is Clickbait used so often?

 Well because it works and for people who use it to make money, clickbait can often lead to profitable clicks and traffic.